andrej-vasilj/ilant_books/README.md

 5. If this succeeds you should be able to access the documentation by visiting the following link in your browser
 [localhost/docs](http://0.0.0.0/docs).

+##### Unit tests
+To execute the unit tests, first build the Docker container and then run it with the following command
+`docker run --name ibooks ilant_books pytest`

 #### Front-end

 1. Ensure that you have Node.js and NPM installed on your system